Vonage/vivid-3/libs/components/src/lib/note/README.md

 ```

 ### icon
-Add the `icon` attribute in order to set an icon in the note.
+Use the `icon` attribute to set a decorative icon.
+Note that if not set, icon will default to the connotation-associated icon type.

 - Type: `string`
 - Default: `undefined`